aeryllvon/youtube-analytics/README.md

 ## Overview

+The code for EDA can be found [here](https://github.com/aeryllvon/youtube-analytics/blob/main/NLP_Youtube.ipynb).

 Everyone loves watching **YouTube**, but what if we could **transform** your favorite channels into **valuable** sources of **analytics** and **insights**?
 By **extracting information** such as **view counts**, **titles**, and **like counts**, we can uncover **valuable trends** and **patterns** in the content creation industry.
 In today's **digital era**, where everyone aspires to be a **YouTube creator** or **content creator** due to its numerous benefits, **understanding** the **dynamics** of popular channels can be a game-changer.

 This **project** dives deep into the **analysis** of a specific **YouTube channel** - **Gauging Gadgets**.
 This channel is primarily focused on the exciting world of **tech**, **gadgets**, and **reviews**.
 Through **Python** and the **YouTube API**, we'll explore various aspects of this channel to **gain valuable insights** and **uncover hidden opportunities**.